 Credit scores in Canada range from 300 to 900.
 In order to get approved for a mortgage with a traditional lender, you’ll need to have a score of at least 680.
 Any less than this score will make mortgage approval much more difficult.

 The higher your score, the higher the odds of mortgage approval and a lower interest rate.
-Lenders prefer to work with borrowers who have higher scores because they pose less of a risk.
+Lenders prefer to work with borrowers in Vancouver who have higher scores because they pose less of a risk.
 A borrower with a low credit score likely has a history of missed or late payments, which is a trait that lenders typically don’t want to deal with.

-Alternative Mortgage Options For Bad Credit Borrowers
+Alternative Mortgage Options For Bad Credit Borrowers in Vancouver

 What if your credit score is less than 680?
 Does that mean you’re down for the count?